-Ideally the piano should be “tuned to 440” (conventionally accepted orchestra pitch), but if the piano is very old, or the strings show much rust, it is wise to tune it down a bit to prevent breaking strings while raising the pitch.
+Ideally the piano should be “tuned to 440” (conventionally accepted orchestra pitch), this has been the standard pitch for Western music since WW2…if you try to play along with a Youtube lesson, or a cd, or if another person with another instrument tries to play along with you, it will not agree/ harmonize unless it is at “440” pitch.
+Only if the piano is very very old, or the strings show much rust, is it wise to leave it down a bit to prevent breaking strings while tuning.
 Piano makers recommend tuning twice per year, but everyday pleasure players can usually be happy with once a year tunings.
 The real reasons your strings go out of tune over time are, taking a pounding by being played, possible slippage of some of the pins or pegs, and vibration or shock from being moved or even bumped.
 Oh, I forgot the passage of time which sadly makes everything sag.

 Keep your piano tuned, it will make you a happier owner/ player/ user/ learning student etc. Nothing is worse than playing it well, but still sounding bad due to out-of-tune strings.

-A really smooth fast job will still take the tuner 90 minutes to get in and out of your hair.
-Fastest pianos to tune are grand pianos, next are spinets and consoles still taking minimum 2 hours and usually 2 and a half, and an upright can take 2 and a half to 3 hours to open, clean, tune, and put back together.
-By the way, whoever tunes your piano, don’t let them skate by without vacuuming the bottom, and basic cleaning of the inside.
-In the bottom of the chamber, is not uncommon to find dead insects, an occasional little dead rodent, paper clips, kids’ toy parts, and all sorts of little things that don’t belong there.
+A really smooth fast job will still take the tuner 2 hours to get in and out of your hair.
+Fastest pianos to tune are grand pianos, next are spinets and consoles and the old really tall ones, but an average time still taking minimum usually 2 and a half hours to open, clean, tune, and put back together.
+By the way, whoever tunes your piano (if an upright piano), don’t let them skate by without vacuuming the bottom, and basic cleaning of the inside.
+In the cleanest of houses, in the bottom of the piano cabinet it is not uncommon to find dead insects, paper clips, pens, kids’ toy parts, and all sorts of little things that don’t belong there.

-If you have all day and your tuner is willing, ask for a fork tuning via circle of fifths method <being facetious, don’t really do this>.
+If you have all day and your tuner is willing, ask for a fork tuning via circle of fifths method .
 If not, let him or her use the modern little electric tuner, which makes it go much faster and gets an even better result!
-And be sure that your tuner is sounding each note against its interval, generally the fifth interval. if each note looks good on the electronic tuner AND sounds good against against its fifth interval, now you are in biz.
+And be sure that your tuner is sounding each note against its octave and also the fifth interval.
+If each note looks good on the electronic tuner AND sounds good against against the octave and fifth interval, now you are in biz.
 Happy playing !

-What Is Important/ Not Important in a Tuner/ Tuning ?
+What Is Important, Not Important in a Piano Tuner – Tuning ?

 We can do or arrange any of these, just call to discuss.
-We have access to the lowest priced insured piano movers, and a fantastic salt of the earth refinisher modestly priced.
-The inspections / appraising is done by Rick the piano tuner/techie.
+We have access to the lowest priced insured piano movers, and a fantastic salt of the earth piano refinisher modestly priced.
+The inspections / appraising is done by Rick the piano tuner.